DigitalDemi/Web-Component-and-Shadow-Dom/README.md

 # UI Libaray
-This is a project to help me learn more about front end and different interactions that can happen and I can make.
-This is more for learning that something I plan to release.
+This project is designed to enhance my understanding of front-end development and the various interactions that can occur and that I can create.
+It is primarily for learning purposes rather than something I intend to release.

 # Documentation